I’m often asked specifics around “how long it took me” to do something.

 21.5 years old: I embarked on Semester at Sea.
 This was a unique opportunity to see the world and I spent much of it battling my weight, my body and my terrifying fear that I would come home 50 pounds heavier.
 (But despite my struggles, I had the most incredible experience and these 3 months altered the course of my life).

 23 years old: I moved home after a year abroad and began a job as the Volunteer Director for a nonprofit outside of Philly.
 My weight had normalized a bit and I wasn’t swinging between extremes as much.
-I was still binging, but not as much as before.
+I was still binging every now and then, but not as much as before.

-23-24 years old: I spent a lot of time trying to lose weight, experimenting with yoga, cleanses, retreats and other “holistic” ways to shed pounds.
+23-24 years old: I still spent a lot of time trying to lose weight, experimenting with yoga, cleanses, retreats and other “holistic” ways to shed pounds.
+This was the very subtle diet mindset at work in my brain!
 I was still afraid of my body and of trusting myself.
 I did gain more confidence in knowing what I wanted, in dealing with my emotions in a healthier way, and eating much of the foods that I had deemed forbidden before.
 There were many ups and downs, but I was steadily moving forward.

 25 years old: Studying nutrition made me hyper-obsessed with every morsel I put in my mouth.
 I shed 20 pounds, lost my period and became much too thin for my body frame.
 After 6 months of super restrictive eating, I swung wildly to the other extreme.
 I binged on brownies, cinnamon buns, cookies and ice cream for 3 months.

 25.5 years old: I felt desperately out of control.
-I couldn’t believe I had been “working” on myself for 6 years and this is where I was.
+While I had some years of really stready progess, I couldn’t believe I had been “working” on myself for 6 years and this is where I was.
 I kept trying to find my way back to how I was eating before (i.e. restriction) and nothing worked.
 Sobbing nightly, I confessed to my mom that I needed more help.
 I began an outpatient program at an eating disorder center.

 26 years old: I broke up with my then boyfriend, quit my job and moved to Ecuador.
 (Sound extreme?
 My parents thought I was nuts 😉 ) It was what I needed to do for my soul.
 I felt lost, sad and confused and needed space to figure out what it is I truly wanted.